Trail Blazers (film)

 Trail Blazers is a 1953 drama film directed by Wesley Barry and starring Alan Hale Jr., Richard Tyler and Lyle Talbot.
 It was produced as a second feature and released by Allied Artists.

-Synopsis
+Plot

 Concerned about the level of juvenile delinquency in his California town, a man establishes a youth club for boys.
 While taking them on an expedition to the mountains they encounter two dangerous escaped convicts.